Baking Powder Biscuits

 - 2 cups Our Family Finely Cut Mexican Shredded Cheese (Family Fare)

-- A bit of avocado oil (Amazon)
+- 2 teaspoons of avocado oil (Amazon)

 - Spray avocado oil (Amazon)